chuckmilam/create-ks-iso/README.md

 Attach this OEMDRV ISO to the machine to be installed in a second CD/DVD drive and boot from the first CD/DVD drive.
 It should load and run the kickstart install automatically.

 ### Generate a Custom RHEL Boot ISO with FIPS mode enabled
+For this option, a RHEL-based full install ISO, readable by the user running the script, must be available.
+Default location for this install ISO is `$SRCDIR/isosrc`, but can be controlled by the `ISOSRCDIR` variable.

 Note the use of `sudo -E` to ensure the environment variables are passed into the sudo session.
 ```Shell
 CREATEBOOTISO="true" ENABLEFIPS="true" sudo -E ./create-ks-iso.sh